Kindly sponsored by

 RHS Hardiness Rating H5

-The Temple Lime is one of several native species which substituted in Chinese Buddhism for the tropical Pu-ti-shu or Bodhi tree (Ficus religiosa) under which the Buddha sat, and it remains associated with temple precincts, sometimes spreading into the protected woodland enclaves which surround them.
-‘In its truly wild state the species is on the verge of extinction’ (Pigott 2012).
-There is a tradition that the species was introduced to Japan around AD 1190 (Elwes & Henry 1906–1913) [CHECK PUB YEAR OF RELEVANT VOLUME AND AMEND], where a much larger number of trees have been planted (Pigott 2012) and from where it was first described by Maximowicz in 1880.
+The Temple Lime is one of several native species that substituted in Chinese Buddhism for the tropical Bodhi tree (Ficus religiosa) under which the Buddha sat, and it remains associated with temple precincts, sometimes spreading into the protected woodland enclaves which surround them.
+‘In its truly wild state the species is on the verge of extinction’ (Pigott 2012); it is classed ‘Vulnerable’ in the China plant Red List (IUCN 2019).
+There is a tradition that around 1190 CE the species was introduced to Japan (Elwes & Henry 1913), where a much larger number of trees have been planted (Pigott 2012).
+Maximowicz’s 1880 description was based on his own collection from cultivation in Yokohama, Honshu; at this stage the species had not yet been collected in China.
+His specific epithet honours the Dutch botanist Friedrich Miquel, a specialist in the flora of Indonesia during the Dutch colonial period.